hi-caicai/cms.js-themes/README.md

 Server started http://localhost:8080

-If you want to use the theme,Please put the 'style.css' and 'index.html' in your blog
+If you want to use the theme, Please put the 'style.css' and 'index.html' in your blog or create a new branch from your master or working branch called gh-pages ,upload all the files